omordach/g-ai-j/README.md

    Re-run periodically (e.g. via Cloud Scheduler) to renew the watch before expiration.

 When Gmail pushes a notification to Pub/Sub, `app.py` retrieves new messages, asks GPT to classify the issue and determine the client from the email body, creates Jira tickets, and records processed message IDs in Firestore to avoid duplicates.
+The `Message-ID` header is used to track each email reliably.

 ## Required environment variables